johnlee1/contact-book-ui/README.md

 # contact book ui
-A front-end application built with vue js that consumes a contact book api.
+A front-end application built with Vue.js that consumes a contact book api.

 ## prerequisites
  - npm